Ahmed-Maher77/ITI-9-Month-Scholarship___Software-Developement-Track/Assignments/OOP using C++/Assignment_6/Assignments.md

 -   `Rect` - Rectangle inheriting from `GeoShape`
 -   `Circle` - Circle with radius, overrides `calcArea()` using π
 -   `Triangle` - Triangle with base and height, overrides `calcArea()`
+-   `Square` - Square inheriting from `Triangle` using **protected inheritance**

+### Features

+-   Assignment operator (`operator=`) overloaded in all shape classes
+-   Self-assignment protection in assignment operators
+-   Proper base class assignment handling in derived classes

 ---